©2020-2023 D. Reiner - All rights reserved. If you'd like to re-use some of this information for your own event, please

 HEARING: Use good quality headphones and plug them into your computer before joining each Zoom session (you may need to select your headphones as the output device in Zoom audio settings after joining a session).
 Alternatively, use good Bluetooth speakers, or wired speakers.

 BEING HEARD: You don't need anything fancy to perform in an open mic concert, or ask a question in a workshop.
-If you're playing an instrument that others will hear, it is important to adjust your Zoom audio settings (lower left-hand corner of the screen, ^ to the right of the mic icon) for the best sound.
+However, if you're playing an instrument that others will hear, it is important to adjust your Zoom audio settings (lower left-hand corner of the screen, ^ to the right of the mic icon) for the best sound.

 Second: Click on Audio Settings...